ash0080/gun.doc.cn/Bounty.md

 Open Source contribution are welcome and appreciated, but if you are doing it for free, please tell us.

- > **Note**: Any edits to the terms on this page that are not from authorized representatives are not valid, it is your responsibility to check the [git history and verify it](https://github.com/amark/gun/wiki/Bounty/_history) and to contact us directly to confirm the rules match.
+ > **Note** Any edits to the terms on this page that are not from authorized representatives are not valid, it is your responsibility to check the [git history and verify it](https://github.com/amark/gun/wiki/Bounty/_history) and to contact us directly to confirm the rules match.

 ## Bug Fixes